fboerman/blog/content/posts/market20230419/index.md

 Thus, in order for NL to reach its maximum export in the capacity domain, as available on 2023-04-19 13:00, 1 Germany would need to import more then 10GW, 2 SI would have flipped from slightly importing to massive exports and 3 AT would have a much higher export as well.
 These extremes seem unlikely to be the best solution for the optimization.
 It is thus not surprising that the market algorithm decided to not go into these extreme corners.

+These calculations cannot determine if without the reductions the price would have been non-negative.
+Determining this requires a full market simulation.
+However, given the large solar infeed in NL it is quite possible that the prices would be less negative but still under the zero.

 ## Conclusion
 This post has become quite long but I hope that anybody reading it has learned a bit more about how the market works and why the 19th was such a special case.
 If you have any remaining questions feel free to shoot me a message on twitter or linkedin or send me an email (info on the contact page of this blog).

-DISCLAIMER: theories and assumptions described in this post reflects only my personal view and analysis of the energy market.
+DISCLAIMER: All info in this post is based on public available information.
+Theories and assumptions described in this post reflects only my personal view and analysis of the energy market.
 They are NOT, in any way, related to my position as process specialist or reflect TenneT strategy or position.
 For company based opinions on this topic, please contact the communication office of TenneT.